 Generally speaking, the Board makes policy and the staff carries it out in detail.

 Commitments for Trustees

-Board meetings are held once per month, on Tuesdays at 8:00 p.m., in the Board Room of the Catholic Education Centre, 320 Bloomington Road West, Aurora.
+Board meetings are held once per month, on Tuesday evenings, in the Boardroom of the Catholic Education Centre, 320 Bloomington Road West, Aurora.